hotchk155/hotchk155.github.io/switcher/choice.md

 # Transistor Based

-The transistor-based MIDI-Switcher is the original.
+The transistor-based solid state MIDI-Switcher is the original.
 It is smaller and slicker.
 It is probably the default choice if you are looking at something like MIDI driven electric percussion.

 ## PROS